Board of Directors

 Amy Cameron is an award-winning journalist, author, TV series creator, broadcast executive and executive producer.
 She is the co-founder of Cameron Pictures Inc., an independent production company she runs with her sister Tassie Cameron.

-She is an executive producer on Cameron Pictures’ first two productions, the critically acclaimed dramatic series Mary Kills People for Global TV and the CBC comedy Little Dog.
-She is currently an executive producer on Lady Dicks, in pre-production for CBC/NBCU.
+She is an executive producer at Cameron Pictures, overseeing the critically acclaimed dramatic series Mary Kills People for Global TV/Lifetime, the CBC comedy Little Dog and their newest series Pretty Hard Cases for CBC.

 A graduate of the Canadian Film Centre, Cameron also has a BFA from Concordia University and a diploma from a very fancy fashion design school in Paris, France.